 Delaware Valley College is committed to creating an educational community free from intolerance directed toward individuals or groups and to maintaining an environment that fosters respect for others.
 We are strongly committed to addressing incidents of bias and prejudice against members of our community.
 By taking strong, consistent and clear stands on bias-motivated incidents and acts of intolerance, we aim to help create an environment of inclusion, a respect for diversity and an understanding of different cultures.

 A "bias-motivated incident" is any incident which may fall within one or more of the following definitions:

-- Harassment is a form of discrimination consisting of physical or verbal conduct that (1) is directed at an individual because of the individual’s age, ancestry, color, disability or handicap, national origin, political belief, race, religious creed, sex, sexual orientation, gender identity or veteran status, (2) sufficiently severe or pervasive so as to substantially interfere with the individual’s employment, education or access to DVC programs, activities and opportunities.
+- is a form of discrimination consisting of physical or verbal conduct that (1) is directed at an individual because of the individual’s age, ancestry, color, disability or handicap, national origin, political belief, race, religious creed, sex, sexual orientation, gender identity or veteran status, (2) sufficiently severe or pervasive so as to substantially interfere with the individual’s employment, education or access to Delaware Valley College programs, activities and opportunities.

 - An act of intolerance refers to conduct that is in violation of a college policy, rule or regulation and is motivated by discriminatory bias against or hatred toward other individuals or groups based on characteristics such as age, ancestry, color, disability or handicap, national origin, political belief, race, religious creed, sex, sexual orientation, gender identity or veteran status.